2017 | 'Dig' | BFash (Design) (Hons)

 The Western fixation on perfection and symmetry as a measure of beauty was something I wanted to challenge, contrasting it with the Eastern philosophy of ‘wabi-sabi’.
 Turning the idea of perfection on its head, wabi-sabi described a version of beauty which transcended the dichotomy of perfection and imperfection by immersion in it.
 “Dualisms are overcome and one can find beauty beyond beauty or makes peace with ugliness as itself a variety of beauty.”
 (Sartwell 2004) From this philosophical viewpoint it could be deduced that imperfection is in fact a variety of perfection.
 This realisation formed the basis for my final prototype; emphasis would be placed upon ‘imperfect’ or unconventional approaches to construction, silhouette and aesthetic.
 I was able to utilise wabi-sabi practice to make a far departure from the rigid and mundane limitations of tailoring and instead liberate the wearer to embrace diversity and uniqueness in naturality.

-The methodology of my project dabbled in the coimmersion of perfection in imperfection by using the traditional or ‘perfect’ construction method as a starting point, then gradually progressing into a sequence of altered or ‘imperfect’ versions of the original.
+The project explored the relationship between perfection and imperfection by using the traditional or ‘perfect’ construction method as a starting point and then gradually progressing into a sequence of altered or ‘imperfect’ versions of the original.

 The pieces were treated as ongoing experiments of traditional tailoring techniques with separate interrogations into the construction of the internal mechanisms of the tailored jacket.
 An example of one experiment involved an investigation into the ‘breakline’ of a tailored lapel.
 Beginning by following instructions from traditional tailoring books, I produced a typical break line, employing the techniques set out in the text.
 I then made several reproductions, substituting the materials and methods for unconventional ones, evaluating the impact of these alterations on the behaviour of the cloth (i.e whether the breakline become more pronounced and supported, or more limp and less recognisable).